 What is Functional Strengthening?
 And Why is it Important?

-Functional strengthening consists of exercises focused on these types of contractions occurring and simultaneously working together through multiple planes of motion with movement patterns.
+Functional strengthening consists of exercises focused on these types of contractions and simultaneously working together through multiple planes of motion with movement patterns.
 A good example of why functional strengthening is important is a pitcher with the sport of baseball.
 When a baseball pitcher is pitching a baseball, it requires stabilization of the pelvis and lower extremities through isometric contractions of the gluteus medius and gluteus maximus muscles during knee hike in the sagittal plane, concentric and eccentric contractions of the hip flexors, quadriceps, hip abductors, and hip extensors with knee hike to stride in the sagittal, transverse, and frontal plane, and concentric and eccentric contractions of the biceps, triceps, and rotator cuff muscles from stride throughout the follow-through in the sagittal, transverse, and frontal planes.

 These are only some examples of contractions occurring during this movement pattern or kinematic sequence of pitching.
-As one can see, many muscles work together at the same time through different planes to perform one movement.
+As one can see, many muscles work together simultaneously through different planes to perform one movement.
 Again, this is where functional strengthening comes in and why it is important.
 Since this sport-specific activity requires all these different muscles to simultaneously work together through different planes and with different types of contractions, simply lifting weights with only two types of contractions in one plane will not result in optimal performance and injury risk reduction in this movement pattern.
 Therefore, it is important to train with functional strengthening exercises that require all these types of contractions through multiple planes to prepare better an athlete to perform optimally with their sport while reducing the risk of injury.

 Need to Book An Appointment?

 Are you an athlete who has suffered an injury or wants to reduce the risk of future injury?
 If so, and you would like to book an appointment with one of our experienced clinicians, call 904-858-7045 or follow the link below.